-If you’re thinking about the API integration, here are the main pros and cons:
+If you’re thinking about API integration, here are the main pros and cons:

-- Pre-made databases include thousands of recipes and ingredients so you’ll have a good point to start with from the very beginning.
+- Pre-made databases include thousands of recipes and ingredients, so you’ll have a pretty good base to start with from the very beginning.

-- This is the fastest way — you just integrate a ready-made solution into your application.
+- This is the fastest way — you just integrate a ready solution into your application.

-- Really good databases aren’t free and will cost from $99 and up per month.
+- Really good databases aren’t free and will cost at least $99 and more per month.

-- You depend on someone else — they may stop supporting the database or change the pricing policy and you’ll have to obey.
+- You depend on someone else — they may stop supporting the database or change the pricing policy and you’ll have to adjust accordingly.

-- If you’re using someone else’s DB, you need to carefully think what added value you give to your users.
-Because everybody can use that DB, right?
+- If you start using someone else’s DB, you need to carefully think about what added value you will give to your users nevertheless.
+Because… everybody can use that DB, right?

-- If you’re building a cooking app for a specific niche - it’s difficult to filter that DB.
+- If you’re building a cooking app for a specific niche — it’s difficult to filter pre-made DBs.